The last time I looked, you’re the only YOU there is.

 Make sure you can always answer these 10 Questions

-To help you along the way, I ran across it an earlier article by Marc Kramer entitled, The 10 Questions You Should Never Stop Asking.
+To help you along the way, I ran across an older article by Marc Kramer entitled, The 10 Questions You Should Never Stop Asking.

-As you make your unique contribution, ask yourself these questions.
+As you make your unique contribution, ask yourself those questions.